vormkracht10/laravel-seo-scanner/README.md

 ## List of checks

-### Performance

-- Check if Time To First Byte (TTFB) is below 600ms.
-- Check if the response returns a 200 status code.

 ### Content

-- Check if the page has a H1 tag and if it is used only once per page.
+✅ Check if the page has a H1 tag and if it is used only once per page. <br>
-- Check if all links redirect to a HTTPS url.
+✅ Check if all links redirect to a HTTPS url. <br>
-- Check if every image has an alt tag.
+✅ Check if every image has an alt tag. <br>
-- Check if the page contains no broken links.
+✅ Check if the page contains no broken links. <br>

 ### Meta
-- Check if the page has a meta description.
+✅ Check if the page has a meta description. <br>
-- Check if the page title is not longer than 60 characters.
+✅ Check if the page title is not longer than 60 characters. <br>
-- Check if the page title does not contain 'home' or 'homepage'.
+✅ Check if the page title does not contain 'home' or 'homepage'. <br>

+### Performance

+✅ Check if Time To First Byte (TTFB) is below 600ms. <br>
+✅ Check if the response returns a 200 status code. <br>

 ## Testing